-Ilena follows these steps to work out the amounts to show at H item 18 on her tax return (supplementary section).
+llena follows these steps to work out the amounts to show at question 18 - label H in her supplementary tax return.

-As llena has a \$65 capital gain which the fund reduced by the CGT discount of 50%, she must gross up the capital gain.
-She does this by multiplying the amount of the discounted capital gain by two:
+As Ilena has a \$65 capital gain which the fund reduced by the CGT discount of 50%, she must gross up the capital gain.
+She does this by multiplying the amount of the discounted capital gain by 2: